UnrulyNatives/attitudes-laravel-upvote-solutions/README.md

 5. (unfinished) Update your models with this package's trait.

-The trait is under development.
-For now just paste the below functions to your models:
+This package's trait is still under development.
+For now just paste the below functions to the models for which you wish to enable:

 ```